aytugonan/aytugonan.github.io/_pages/cv.md

 International Journal Papers (indexed in SCI, SCI-Expanded or SSCI)
 ====

 1. Onan, A. (2022).
 Bidirectional convolutional recurrent neural network architecture with group-wise enhancement mechanism for text sentiment classification.
-Journal of King Saud University-Computer and Information Sciences.
+Journal of King Saud University-Computer and Information Sciences, 34(5), 2098-2117.
 2. Onan, A., & Toçoğlu, M.A.
 (2021) A Term-weighted neural language model and stacked bidirectional LSTM based framework for sarcasm identification, IEEE Access, 9, 7701-7722.
-3. Onan, A. (2020).
-Sentiment analysis on product reviews based on weighted word embeddings and deep neural networks, Concurrency and Computation- Practice and Experience.
+3. Onan, A. (2021).
+Sentiment analysis on product reviews based on weighted word embeddings and deep neural networks, Concurrency and Computation- Practice and Experience, 33(23).
+4. Onan, A., & Toçoğlu, M. A. (2021).
+Weighted word embeddings and clustering based identification of question topics in MOOC discussion forum posts, Computer Applications in Engineering Education, 29(4), 675-689.
+5. Onan, A. (2021).
+Sentiment analysis on massive open online course evaluations: a text mining and deep learning approach, Computer Applications in Engineering Education, 29(3), 572-589.
-4. Bulut, H., Onan, A., & Korukoğlu, S. (2020).
+6. Bulut, H., Onan, A., & Korukoğlu, S. (2020).
 An improved ant-based algorithm based on heaps merging and fuzzy c-means for clustering cancer gene expression data, Sādhanā, 45(1), 1-17.
-5. Onan, A., & Toçoğlu, M. A. (2020).
-Weighted word embeddings and clustering based identification of question topics in MOOC discussion forum posts, Computer Applications in Engineering Education (Baskıda).
-6. Onan, A. (2020).
-Sentiment analysis on massive open online course evaluations: a text mining and deep learning approach, Computer Applications in Engineering Education (Baskıda).
 7. Onan, A., & Toçoğlu MA.
 (2020).
 Satire identification in Turkish news articles based on ensemble of classifiers, Turkish Journal of Electrical Engineering & Computer Sciences, 28, 1086-1106.
 8. Onan, A. (2020).
 Mining opinions from instructor evaluation reviews: a deep learning approach, Computer Applications in Engineering Education, 28(1), 117-138.
 9. Onan, A. (2019).
 Two-stage topic extraction model for bibliometric data analysis based on word embeddings and clustering, IEEE Access, 7(1), 145614-145633.